When we think about the LED HDTV, we should really place them in two different categories (or for the pedantic of you out there - three).

 There are two different types of LEDs that are used in making this type of television - white or RGB (red green blue) LEDs.
 The RGB LEDs are the ones that allow a more accurate colour reproduction compared to other LCD TV technology - and less so with white LEDs.

 Now we understand the basics, we can group these TVs into two types depending on how they are made - edge-lit and back-lit LED televisions.

 So what is the difference between the two - and why should we care?

-Guess where the lights of an edge-lit LED TV are positioned?
+Guess where the lights of an edge-lit LED HDTV are positioned?